|

 1890 first steam launch patrolled lower Fraser (row boat before)

-1884 six canneries build, first fish hatchery built on Fraser River
+1884 six canneries built, first fish hatchery built on Fraser River

 1896 patrol boat “Claymore” year round on Fraser River.
 “Quadra” covers the British Columbia coast